Skip to main content

 Advice

-If you're really keen to go for the TNA role then I'd say you should do it.
+If you're really keen to go for the SNA role then I'd say you should do it.
 It’s an amazing opportunity to change your life and help those you care for through good and bad times while being paid to do a job you enjoy doing.
 It was never a career I would have planned for myself but I would never look back now.
 I love what I do.

 I also advise buying an anatomy and physiology (A&P) book once you know you really want to do the course.
 The pre-reading will help you through your A&P classes.